Sodium sulfide in industry: Applications, precautions and sustainability

 The objective of this article is to analyze in depth the properties of sodium sulfide (Na2S), the most relevant applications, the safety precautions necessary for its proper use, and its potential in sustainable technologies such as sodium-ion batteries.

-What is sodium hydroxide?
+What is sodium sulfide?

 Sodium sulfide, also known as sodium sulfide, is an inorganic chemical compound with the chemical formula Na2S, widely used in various industries due to its properties as a reducing agent and in the synthesis of organic products; it is used in different sectors such as textiles, leather, water treatment, and the chemical industry.
 At the industrial level, it is presented in solid form, in a yellow color, and soluble in water; therefore, it is applied in processes ranging from the treatment of fibers to water purification.